contao/docs/docs/dev/getting-started/extension.md

 }
 ```

-In this example we also override the `getPath` method in order to take advantage of the [recommended bundle structure][10]
+In this example we also override the `getPath` method in order to take advantage of the
-where there is no `src/Resources/` folder anymore.
+[recommended bundle structure][SymfonyBundleDirectoryStructure] where there is no `src/Resources/` folder anymore.

 {{% notice "note" %}}
 Starting with Symfony 6 (Contao 5) you can instead extend from `Symfony\Component\HttpKernel\Bundle\AbstractBundle`